mcneilljamie/mclend/README.md

 4. Confirm deposit transaction
 5. WBTC is supplied to Aave V3 Pool

-### Step 2: Approve Credit Delegation
+### Step 2: Approve Credit Delegation (One-Time)
+1. Approve Variable Debt USDT delegation to McLendOriginationGate
+2. Can use max approval for unlimited future borrows
+3. Revocable at any time by user
+4. Required: allows McLend to borrow USDT on your behalf

+### Step 3: Borrow USDT
 1. Enter desired net USDT borrow amount
-2. System calculates gross amount (net + 1% fee)
+2. System calculates: gross = net + 1% fee, slippage parameters
-3. Approve credit delegation to McLendBorrowGate for gross amount
+3. Approve USDT spending for fee amount (happens after borrow)
-4. This allows McLend to borrow USDT on your behalf

-### Step 3: Borrow USDT
-1. Confirm borrow transaction through McLendBorrowGate
+4. Confirm borrow transaction through McLendOriginationGate
+5. **Atomic execution:**
-2. Contract borrows gross amount from Aave
+   - Contract borrows gross amount from Aave (debt in your name)
-3. Fee (1%) sent to fee receiver
-4. Net amount sent to your wallet
+   - You receive net USDT amount in your wallet
-5. Debt recorded in your name in Aave
+   - Contract pulls fee from you in USDT
+   - Contract swaps USDT→ETH on Uniswap
+   - Contract swaps ETH→MCLEND on McFun
+   - Contract burns MCLEND to dead address
+6. All steps succeed or entire transaction reverts

 ### Step 4: Manage Position
 - **Monitor Health Factor**: Keep above 1.5 for safety